 The main point is to let your calm corner be reflective of you and your needs in that season.
 Also, be open to discovering a new calm corner.
 I go back to the example that I mentioned earlier about the little girl.
 She had not one but two calm corners.
 So open yourself to the possibility of having another calm corner.
 For a long time, I actively practiced yoga so my yoga mat became my calm corner; the place where I destress and just sat with myself.
 Those were precious and memorable emotions.
 Having a calm corner is vital to our mental health.
 We have to remove ourselves from chaos and position ourselves to draw from our spirituality, so sitting with ourselves is necessary for our souls.
 Furthermore, having a calm corner is vital to our mental health.

 I want to present with an opportunity to gain new insight this week.
 Journal how your calm corner helped to either destress from a situation.
 Then think about a situation where you did not have a calm corner.
 Compare the two experiences or share them with a trusted friend.

 I invite you to share your experience on my blog entitled Creating Your Calm Corner.

 April 2019-to the present

-I have written articles for various blogs which includes and FireWalkerBooks.com.
+I have written articles for various blogs which include www.dawningphoenix.com and FireWalkerBooks.com.
 These articles center around various topics related to grief.
-They are drawn from my personal and professional experience with emphasis on confidentiality.
+They are drawn from my personal and professional experience with an emphasis on confidentiality.
 I use my personal experiences to connect with my readers.
 Furthermore, I provide examples within my scope of expertise while being mindful of my audience and their different life experiences.